 The Root CA keys are generated as part of a root ceremony with multi-person principle under the supervision of an external auditor directly in connection with the generation of the corresponding Root CA certificate.

-A CSR (Certificate Signing Request) signed with the private Key is required for the issuance of a Sub CA certificate.
+A CSR (Certificate Signing Request) signed by the private Key is required for the issuance of a Sub CA certificate, which has also been generated verifiably in a ceremony under multiperson control.

 3.2.2 Authentication of organization identity